ahjomi/studyNotes/lpic1.md

 >A job is a process

 + **Ctrl+z / bg job#**
-    +Move a job to the background
+    + Move a job to the background
 + **command&**
     + Start a job in the background
 + **fg job#**